rizwanamanTHEnoob/rizwanamanTHEnoob/README.md

 ## Hi there 👋
+## 👨‍💻 About Me
+I’m Rizwan Aman, a passionate programmer who loves solving challenging problems and building efficient solutions.
+I specialize in algorithms, optimization, and crafting clean, maintainable code.
+Always learning and exploring new technologies!
 <!--
 **rizwanamanTHEnoob/rizwanamanTHEnoob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.